Short Story about Abortion: It's Just a "Fetus"?

 NOTE: The inspiration for this story was based on my experience of having an abortion at the age of 15.
 It was a late term abortion and I often fantasized that my first baby had been born alive and was perhaps living somewhere.
 I struggled with guilt for many years and wish I had never done that.
 Having an abortion can bring a lifetime of pain.
 And the part about the mean nurse, that was true.
 That sticks in my mind till this day.

 (Dorsi Diaz, the author, is a freelance writer, photographer and artist.
 This story is fictional and was based on some of Dorsi's true life experiences.
-Names and circumstances have been changed to protect the innocent and any resemblance to real life is purely coincidental.
-Dorsi writes on a broad series of subjects and most of her work is non-fiction.
-If you have enjoyed this short story please share it with your friends and add my RSS feed so you can be notified of my newest published articles and short stories)
+Names and circumstances have been changed to protect the innocent and any resemblance to real life is purely coincidental.)

 Melissa Ohden: An Abortion Survivor - CBN.com